potatowire/potatowire.github.io/_posts/tbd-adjacent-possible.md

 The scientist Stuart Kauffman has a suggestive name for the set of all those first-order combinations: “the adjacent possible.”
 The phrase captures both the limits and the creative potential of change and innovation.
 In the case of prebiotic chemistry, the adjacent possible defines all those molecular reactions that were directly achievable in the primordial soup.
 Sunflowers and mosquitoes and brains exist outside that circle of possibility.
 The adjacent possible is a kind of shadow future, hovering on the edges of the present state of things, a map of all the ways in which the present can reinvent itself.
 Yet is it not an infinite space, or a totally open playing field.
 The number of potential first-order reactions is vast, but it is a finite number, and it excludes most of the forms that now populate the biosphere.
 What the adjacent possible tells us is that at any moment the world is capable of extraordinary change, but only certain changes can happen.

 http://a.co/hTi6SoH

+[^1]: This is by no means a judgment against any of these things, it is only the way I prioritize my time.